Harlem Village Academies

-Harlem Village Academies is a community of educators working together to build an urban school district in Harlem based on the ideals and rich tradition of progressive education.
+Harlem Village Academies is a community of educators working to build an urban K-12 school model based on the principles of progressive education.
 Located in Harlem, HVA is also the demonstration site for the Progressive Education Institute.

 Progressive Educational Philosophy